 When stores begin replacing red stockings with red boxes of candy, they are telling you to get ready for Valentine’s Day.
 From the moment the new year starts, you are constantly exposed to depictions of hearts and love, which can really throw you.
 If you’re in a relationship, you may start worrying about getting your SO the perfect gift.
 If you're single, you’re probably wondering when the universe is going to connect you with your special someone.
-Either way, for many people the holiday means much more than candy hearts, but exactly what is the meaning behind Valentine’s Day?
+Either way, for many people the holiday means much more than candy hearts, but knowing the meaning behind Valentine’s Day is a sweet way to celebrate.

 Love is personal and intimate, so Valentine’s Day can hold a different meaning for each and every person who celebrates it.
 But the holiday tradition didn’t begin with stuffed teddy bears and red balloons — it actually has a pretty dark and mysterious history.
 It all possibly began with ancient Rome’s February celebration called Lupercalia, explained NPR, in which men would beat woman with fresh bloody goat and dog hides, and then eventually pair up with them for the rest of the holiday.
 The women would actually line up to meet a man during the holiday, while believing that their beating would make them more fertile.